 1. Grab a farm-to-table breakfast at Wake ‘N Bakery

-Visitors from Seattle or other major cities shouldn’t dismiss this small-town eatery and one of the best restaurants in town.
+Visitors from Seattle or other major cities shouldn’t dismiss this small-town eatery and one of the best restaurants in Glacier.
 Wake ‘N Bakery focuses on locally-sourced farm-to-table organic meals and has become a beloved community staple.
 This is the perfect place to start your day with a hot cup of fair trade coffee and a hefty breakfast sandwich or burrito.

 2. Worship at the shrine of beer at North Fork Brewery